-“The Invisible Guardian” is an interesting movie, with very rich psychological background, in which we follow the inspector Amaya Salazar while exploring a specific case of a serial killer.
+“The Invisible Guardian” is an interesting movie, with very rich psychological background, in which we follow the inspector Amaya Salazar while investigating a specific case of a serial killer.
 During her investigation, she’s is persecuted by long suppressed, dark memories.
-Marta Etura manages to bring us inner fight and turmoil of the main heroine.
+Marta Etura manages to bring us inner fight and trauma of the main heroine.

 When we consider a quite good acting cast – Elvira Mingez, Francesc Orella, Nene – we get everything that one film noars needs to offer.
-We see the dominant female protagonist who, through the resolution of the case, realizes herself, fights with her own ghosts.
+We see the dominant female protagonist who, through the resolution of the case, learns about herself and fights with her own ghosts.
 Looking for justice at all levels, in order to achieve a higher goal, she has to face her greatest fears.
 This is a very painful road which Amaya has to pass to reveal crimes and, at the same time, to overcome everything that has been blocking her to achieve personal happiness.

-The essential backbone of the novel is the idea that a modern man needs to expand his views of the world and relativize what science taught him, sometimes relying on the power of the primordial powers.
-The idea that he should not dismiss lightly and arrogantly the experiences of ancestors.
-The film, however, very discreetly points to this notions of the narrator.
+The essential backbone of the novel is the idea that a modern man needs to expand his views of the world and relativize what science taught him, sometimes relying on the power of the primordial elements.
+The idea that he should not lightly and arrogantly dismiss the experiences of his ancestors.
+The film, however, very discreetly points out these notions of the narrator.

 Who is the invisible guardian?
 This still remains a mystery, although we are told the presence of the forest spirit of basahaun.
 His character is considered somewhere between the potential killer of young girls on the river Baztan and the savior of people in distress.
-As a hand that directs when it undermines all rational, common attempts to overcome difficulties.
-Certainly, the figure of the guardian at a certain level is represented by Amaya Salazar herself.
+As a hand that directs when ratio and all common attempts to overcome difficulties fail.
+Certainly, the figure of the guardian at some level is represented by Amaya Salazar herself.

 The end leaves many open questions and announces the second part of the story “Legacy in the Bones” (Legado en los Huesos), which will answer numerous unresolved mysteries.

 “The Invisible Guardian” is a movie that will intrigue you from the moment when Amaya’s memories start to intertwine with the main course of action.
-These retrospective parts are, by their strength, perhaps the highest quality of this achievement.
-It’s similar when it comes to the novel.
-In it we come across solid descriptions of the nature of the bay of Baztan and the depiction of Amaya’s psychic state.
-However, we are almost barely waiting for the moments of returning to the past and the source of the all-embracing fear that marks the young inspector.
+These retrospective parts represent, perhaps, the biggest quality of this achievement.
+It’s similar when it comes to the novel – we come across solid descriptions of the nature of the bay of Baztan and the depiction of Amaya’s psychic state.
+However, we are can barely wait for those moments of returning to the past and the source of the all-embracing fear that marks the young inspector.

-This is a story where a rigid framework of the genre is felt, but it is crafted well enough to produce the desired result – we saw the first part and we want to see more!
+This is a story where we feel the rigid framework of the genre, but it is crafted well enough to produce the good result – we saw the first part and we want to see more!